The idea behind solar water heaters is pretty simple: Sunshine that hits water in black tubes or surfaces gets hot.

 - Your location and the amount of sunshine you get each day

-- How much hot water you use daily at home
+- How much hot water do you use daily at home

 - The cost of energy and other fuels in your area